joelmartinez/dotnet-core-roslyn-sample/README.md

 ## Dependencies
 This was written to work with [.NET Core RC2](https://github.com/dotnet/core/releases/tag/v1.0.0-rc2).
-In order to resolve the prerelease dependencies, you'll have to add the `aspnetvidev` myget feed.
+In order to resolve the prerelease dependencies, you'll have to add the `aspnetcidev` myget feed.
 You can do so by adding or modifying the [`~/.config/NuGet/NuGet.Config`](https://docs.nuget.org/consume/nuget-config-file) file (on mac) to include the `AspNetCiDev` key listed below: